-Growing up, I devoured fiction.
-Quality fiction, perhaps not, but my imagination received stimulation none-the-lesser.
-If within these novels I found something that sparked my spirit, I could then head to the computer to let my mind run, wild and deep, into the unknown.
-There was a webpage for everything one could dream of.
+Growing up, I devoured fiction novels.
+Something within them sparked my spirit and I would take their inspiration to my other salvation, the computer, and let my mind run, wild and deep, into the unknown.
+Any why not?
+There was a webpage for every thing one could dream.
+And I had wild dreams.

-As a youth, I enjoyed the abstract.
-The more bizarre and uncommon the plot-line, the more I longed to sink my teeth into it.
-One of the many series of abstract children’s fiction I consumed was titled: The Zack Files.
-Within these easy-to-digest books, Zack would explore themes inspired by strange meta-physical phenomenon.
-In the book ‘I’m Out of My Body, Please Leave a Message’, he dabbles in an obscure bit of esoterica known as Astral Projection.
+I enjoyed the abstract and the more bizarre and uncommon the plot-line, the more I longed to sink my teeth into it.
+One of the many odd series I consumed was titled The Zack Files.
+Within these simple books, Zack would explore meta-physical phenomenon.
+In the book ‘I’m Out of My Body, Please Leave a Message’, he dabbles in Astral Projection.

-Astral Projection is the belief that - with enough patience, magic, and focus - an individual is capable of separating their ethereal souls from their physical bodies.
-Once free from fleshy confines, the soul is then permitted to explore the vapourous vastness of the Astral Plane.
-Within this plane one may find bizarre locales and beings of unimaginable power, benevolence, or malice.
+Astral Projection is the belief that with enough patience, magic and focus, an individual may separate their ethereal souls from their physical bodies.
+Once free from the bodies fleshy confines, the soul is then permitted to explore the vastness of the Astral Plane.
+And within this plane, one may find bizarre locales and beings of unimaginable power, benevolence or malice.

-With an impish grin, reading about such concepts lit a strange coloured fire somewhere in my heart; the lush, unspoiled, and well-populated imaginations of the young are of the most beautiful places.
-Creeping up to the computer I became intoxicated with wonder and possibility.
-Within an archaic search engine, under the watchful eye of no agency or parental unit, I would type: How to Visit the Astral Plane.
+Such concepts lit a strange coloured fire somewhere in my heart – the lush, unspoiled, and well-populated imaginations of the young are of the most beautiful places.
+As it was, I then ventured to the computer, intoxicated with wonder and possibility, to learn more.
+Within an archaic search engine, under the watchful eye of no agency or parental unit, I typed: How to Visit the Astral Plane.

-In the 90s, Wikipedia did not yet exist to tell you how scientifically incorrect and silly your views were.
-The items that would populate the front-page were written and presented in lo-fidelity.
-Search engines did nothing to screen for “quality”; if it was relevant to your keywords and visited by people, it was presented higher.
+In the 90s, Wikipedia did not yet exist to tell me how scientifically incorrect and silly my views were.
+Instead, the items that would populate the front-page were presented in pure, unfiltered, lo-fidelity madness.
+At that time search engines did little to screen for “quality”.
+If it was relevant to your keywords and visited by people, it was presented higher.

-Today I wonder who created these obscure, mystical, and out-right mad digital codexes.
+Today I wonder who created these obscure, mystical and out-right mad digital codexes.
 In my youth, with my filter undeveloped, I was quick to click on the first link and gobble up every word written as though it were gospel.
-I recall one page vividly.
-It had cryptic and large Times New Roman on a twilight background, speckled with planets and galaxies.
-GIFs of flame and sparkle book-ended headers, within which contained the instruction I sought: “How to Visit the Astral Plane”.
+One page is still vivid in my memory.
+It had large, cryptic text on a twilight background, speckled with planets and galaxies.
+GIFs of lashing flame and sparkling books danced in the margin, encasing the instruction I sought: “How to Visit the Astral Plane”.

 “LIE HORIZONTALLY”, it said – mmm-hmm.